7 Powerful Strategies for Pre-Workout Nutrition: Fueling Your Way to Peak Athletic Performance

 3. Consider fortified plant milks or nutritional yeast for added B-vitamins, which are important for energy metabolism.

-4. Pay extra attention to iron intake, as plant-based iron sources are less readily absorbed by the body.
+4. Pay extra attention to iron intake, since plant-based iron sources are less readily absorbed by the body.

 5. Experiment with different plant-based pre-workout meals to find what works best for you.